ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 ---

-## About
+## Messages

-You can visit the About page from the navigation bar.
+You can visit user messages from the navigation bar displaying user menu:

+- You have to click on profile white logo and click on "Messages" option.

 Here, you will see:

-- Porpuse of this page.

-- Information about the authors of this Yugi Academy World!
+- An option where you can select a user and search conversation with him.

+- A send button message that links to send message page.

+### Conversation page

+Here you can see all the conversation between user login and selected user.
+This conversation has the style of "Whatsapp" where:

+- Avatar and username of selected user at the top of conversation.

+- Sent messages have a green background, and have been aligned to right.

+- Received messages have a gray background, and have been aligned to left.

+### Send message page

+Here you can select a user of Yugi Academy and send to him a message.

 ---

-## Messages
+## About

 You can visit the About page from the navigation bar.
 Here, you will see: